wandb/docs/docs/guides/hosting/self-managed/ref-arch.md

 Weights & Biases provides a reference architecture outlining the recommended infrastructure and resources needed to support a deployment of the platform.

-Depending on where you choose to deploy Weights & Biases (W&B), there are different services available to enhance the resiliency of your setup.
-For example, most major cloud providers offer resilient managed database services, eliminating the need for users to manage complex database clustering and failover configurations.
-We’ve taken this into account and designed a reference architecture for the most common deployment scenarios, leveraging cloud vendor services effectively for optimal performance and reliability.
+Depending on your chosen deployment environment for Weights & Biases (W&B), various services are available to enhance the resiliency of your setup.
+For instance, major cloud providers offer robust managed database services, removing the complexity of configuring and maintaining database clustering and failover mechanisms.
+With these capabilities in mind, we’ve developed a reference architecture tailored to the most common deployment scenarios, ensuring seamless integration with cloud vendor services for optimal performance and reliability.

 ## Before You Start

 Consider carefully whether a self-managed approach with W&B is suitable for your team and specific requirements.

-Running any application in production presents inherent challenges, and W&B is no exception.
-We strive to simplify the process; however, complexities will arise due to your specific architecture and design choices.
-Typically, you will need to manage various aspects, such as hardware, operating systems, networking, storage, security, the W&B platform, and other dependencies.
-This includes both the initial environment setup and the ongoing maintenance.
+Running any application in production comes with its own set of challenges, and W&B is no exception.
+While we aim to streamline the process, certain complexities may arise depending on your unique architecture and design decisions.
+Typically, managing a production deployment involves overseeing various components, including hardware, operating systems, networking, storage, security, the W&B platform itself, and other dependencies.
+This responsibility extends to both the initial setup of the environment and its ongoing maintenance.

 It is essential to have a strong understanding of running and maintaining production-grade applications if you choose to self-manage W&B. If your team needs assistance, our Professional Services team and partners offer support for implementation and optimization.
 For those who prefer a more managed and worry-free solution, we offer alternatives such as [W&B Multi-tenant Cloud](../hosting-options/saas_cloud.md) and [W&B Dedicated Cloud](../hosting-options/dedicated_cloud.md) deployment types.